eyobodega/Simulate-MMU/README.md

 do not expect to have a high TLB hit rate.

 ### Deliverables
-Submit a zip file containing all files that are required to build and run the project.
+Submit a zip file, `project3.zip` containing all files that are required to build and run the project.
 This includes the `StartKit`, even if you didn't change anything, the `C` source codes, and your `test.sh` file.
 Please do not submit object files (*.o) or compiled executables.